 \subsection{Rotating System}

-The results presented so far have been for the $L_{z}=0$ (non-rotating) states.
-As the system is subjected to an external rotation, higher angular momentum states $\left(L_{z} > 0\right)$ which minimize the free energy, become the ground state of the system \cite{wg00}.
-We now examine the variation of ground state properties of the rotating system as a function of the interaction range $\sigma$ of the Gaussian repulsion~(\ref{gip}), for a fixed number of bosons $N$ in different subspaces of quantized total angular momentum $L_{z}$.
-For the sake of comparison, the results are also provided for the non-rotating state $L_{z}=0$ in their respective plots.
+The results presented so far have been for the non-rotating $L_{z}=0$ states.
+As the system is subjected to an external rotation, higher angular momentum states $\left(L_{z} > 0\right)$ which minimize the free energy in the co-rotating frame, become the ground state \cite{wg00}.
+We now examine the ground state properties of the rotating system as a function of the interaction range $\sigma$ of the repulsive Gaussian potential in Eq.~(\ref{gip}), for a fixed number of bosons $N$ in different subspaces of quantized total angular momentum $L_{z}$.
+For the sake of comparison, the results are also presented for the non-rotating state $L_{z}=0$ in the respective plots.

-\paragraph*{Many-body state energy.} Figures~\ref{fig:n4_ens} and \ref{fig:n8_ens} for a system of $N=4$ and $N=8$ bosons, respectively, present the variation of the lowest state energy per particle $(E/N)$ in the co-rotating frame with the interaction range $\sigma$, in different subspaces of $L_{z}$.
-First, we consider a few-body system with $N=4$ bosons and observe from Fig.~\ref{fig:n4_ens} that the $\sigma$-dependence of the ground state energy per particle $E/N$ in the angular momentum subspace $L_{z}=2$ is similar to the non-rotating ground state with $L_{z}=0$.
-As the angular momentum is increased beyond $L_{z}=2$, the energy per particle $E/N$ increases, in general, almost linearly with $\sigma$.
+\paragraph*{Many-body state energy.} For a system of $N=4$ and $N=8$ bosons, Figures~\ref{fig:n4_ens} and \ref{fig:n8_ens} respectively, present the variation of the lowest state energy per particle $(E/N)$ in the co-rotating frame with the interaction range $\sigma$, in different subspaces of total angular momentum $L_{z}$.
+First, we consider a few-body system with $N=4$ and observe from Fig.~\ref{fig:n4_ens} that the $\sigma$-dependence of the lowest state energy per particle $E/N$ corresponding to the state $L_{z}=2$ is similar to the non-rotating ground state with $L_{z}=0$.
+As the angular momentum is increased beyond $L_{z}=2$, the energy per particle $E/N$ increases, in general, linearly with $\sigma$.
 For small values of $\sigma\ (< 0.1)$, the value of $E/N$ does not change significantly with $\sigma$.
-However, for large values of $\sigma\ (> 0.1)$, the effect of increasing rotation on $E/N$ dominates over the effect of $\sigma$.
+However, for large values of $\sigma\ (> 0.1)$, the effect of increasing rotation (increasing $L_{z}$) on $E/N$ dominates over the effect of $\sigma$.
 When the particle number is increased to $N=8$, the ground state energy $E/N$ decreases with increasing $\sigma$ for a given angular momentum ($L_{z} \neq 0$) and becomes almost linear for higher angular momentum states, as seen in Fig.~\ref{fig:n8_ens}.
-The trend is thus opposite to the one seen for $N=4$ system and can be attributed to quantum (Bose-Einstein) statistics.
+The trend is thus opposite to the one observed for $N=4$ system and can be attributed to quantum (Bose-Einstein) statistics.